SpenceKonde/DxCore/README.md

 `0.008s * baud (b/s) >= 1300 b to 1400 b`

 Separate the two extremes, divide both sides by the length of time to get the baud rates that will reach the speed limit.
 I think I did that right.
-Dimentional analysis looks okay at least.
+Dimensional analysis looks okay at least.

 `baud (b/s) >= 1300b / 0.008s`